 Corrosion of Metals in Drinking Water

-Corrosion is the dissolving, or wearing away, of metal (i.e. lead or copper) caused by a chemical reaction between water and lead-containing distribution system materials.
+Corrosion is the dissolving, or wearing away, of metal (lead or copper) caused by a chemical reaction between water and lead-containing materials in the distribution system.
 Several factors affect the amount of lead that enters drinking water including water quality characteristics, the amount of lead the water comes into contact with, and the frequency of water use.

 Lead service line pipes can sometimes be found in older homes.
 Drinking water faucets manufactured before 2014 were allowed to contain up to 8% lead.
 The lead found in drinking water from pipe/fixture corrosion can be soluble or particulate.
 Soluble lead is lead that is dissolved in water.
 Particulate lead is small pieces of lead from lead-containing materials.
 Either type of lead can get into your drinking water when pipes or faucets containing lead begin to break down or dissolve due to pipe corrosion.